-Snow on the way as wintery conditions to see temperatures plunge within days
+Early signs of snow as Met Office forecast shows colder nights on the way

-UK weather: Snow on the way as wintery conditions to see temperatures plunge within days
+UK weather: Early signs of snow as Met Office forecast shows colder nights on the way

-Colder weather is set to begin towards the end of November, with temperatures falling to single figures in parts of the country
+Milder conditions set to become more unsettled, with overnight temperatures dropping into single figures in parts of the country

 Snow could begin falling in parts of northern England and Scotland toward the end of next week, according to forecasts.

-According to the Met Office, the first sightings of snow this winter could start in the Scottish highlands as early as next week before wintery conditions spread further at the end of the month.
+The Met Office said the first smatterings could be seen in the Scottish highlands and higher ground as temperatures start to drop, though the weather experts downplayed reports of ‘polar blasts’.

-Met Office meteorologist Annie Shuttleworth said current mild conditions are expected to last for at least another five days before the weather turns more unsettled, bringing strong winds and rain before temperatures drop.
+Met Office meteorologist Annie Shuttleworth said current mild conditions are expected to last for at least another five days before the weather turns more unsettled, bringing strong winds and rain.

-Next week will see temperatures begin to fall, with single digit lows of around 7C.
+The current forecast is for temperatures to drop below 10C in northern parts of the country by Monday evening, with nighttime lows of 8C in areas like Manchester and 7C in Northern Ireland by Tuesday.

+But it will be a mixed picture, with daytime highs of 14C in London and the south-east.
+It comes after the UK was hit by heavy downpours during Storm Claudio at the start of the month, following an unseasonably warm October.

 “With average temperatures for this time of November, you can get rain falling as snow on the high grounds of Scotland as well as potentially the high ground of England and Northern Ireland,” Ms Shuttleworth said.

-She added that wintery conditions will begin to pick up in the UK toward the end of the month with more dry and settled weather seen more widely leading to colder temperatures.

-“For the end of November, it generally looks like we’ll see high pressure and lots of dry and settled weather,” Ms Shuttleworth said.
+“For the end of November, it generally looks like we’ll see high pressure and lots of dry and settled weather.

 “That could bring some colder nights.
 There are no major signals for snow but we can see frost and fog becoming a little more likely into the back end of November.”